Composite building: Today

 Many of the buildings built in the twentieth century are subject to acquisition by developers; they are demolished and then replaced with taller, high-rise buildings like the ones on Berwick Street, Shek Kip Mei.
 However, some of them are being restored to slow down their aging, increase their safety, and improve their appearance.

 In popular culture

 Many movies take place in a setting with buildings such as these.
 Neon signs are often used to make it look like the movie takes place in a high-density city.
-These buildings were featured in scenes from the following movies: Blade Runner, Ghost Shell, Deus Ex, Shenmue II, Sleeping Dogs and Case Files.
+These buildings were featured in scenes from the following movies: Blade Runner, Ghost in the Shell, Deus Ex, Shenmue II, Sleeping Dogs and Case Files.
 They are also sometimes featured in cyberpunk music.